A Fender custom guitar review of the guitar I call 'Blue' which I made in 2011 mainly from Fender Stratocaster parts and a Warmoth body.

-Quilted Maple Top: They got this right - they could not really get it wrong.
+The Quilted Maple Top: They got this exactly right.
+Warmoth could not really get it wrong.
 I personally chose this top wood from about nine or ten 'top woods' in the quilted maple section of the custom build area of their web.
 It increased the body cost dramatically - but I'm pleased to say (and I hope you agree) that this top really is one of the best in the world you have ever seen... check those images at the top of this page.

-The .720 Modification: This modification is usually used if you have a rear routed control compartment.
+The .720 Modification to the neck pocket: This modification is usually used if you have a rear routed control compartment.
 The reason is, that if you do not do this, then the neck sits a little higher in the body (to facilitate the scratch plate).
 Of course, with a rear routed body there is no pick guard so you can 'afford' to drop the neck by .720.
 This makes the neck sit right in this body. and Warmoth got this one right too.
 And so they should.

-As you might notice this pocket is sunk lower in to the body.
+As you might notice this pocket is sunk lower in to the body - click larger image

-Rear Dual Battery Compartment: Ouch again.
+Dual Battery Compartment for later: Ouch again.
 They got this wrong too.
 There was none!
 And now its really too late to get it done.
 This did not cause me problems today... it might in the future.
 The neck problem on the other hand was a real pain.

-Fender Body Shaping: Warmoth got this right.
+Fender Body Contour: Warmoth got this right.
 I would have been really concerned if an 'Authorised' manufacturer could not get the Fender body shaping correct... you might be too?

-Blueburst Finish with Natural Masking: Warmoth did a superb job of this finish.
+Blue burst Finish and Natural Masking: Warmoth did an excellent job of this finish.
 One reason why I had to wait nearly two months for the body!

 Conclusions of the Warmoth Body on 'Blue'